khanlab/cvpl_tools/_sources/GettingStarted/segmentation_pipeline.rst.txt

 results makes sure computation is done only once, which is necessary when we work with costly algorithms on hundreds of GBs of data.

-SegProcess is designed to address these issues, with the basic idea to integrate visualization as part of the cell_count function, and cache the result of each step into a file in a :code:`CacheDirectory`.
+The basic idea to address 1) is to put visualization as part of the cell_count function, and to address
+2) is to cache the result of each step into a file in a :code:`CacheDirectory`.
+It will provide:

-The class supports the following use cases:

 1. dask-support.
 Inputs are expected to be either numpy array, dask array, or :code:`cvpl.im.ndblock.NDBlock` objects.
-In particular, dask.Array and NDBlock are suitable for parallel or distributed image processing workflows.
+In particular, dask.Array and NDBlock are suitable for parallel or distributed image processing workflows

-2. integration of Napari. :code:`forward()` function of a SegProcess object has a viewer attribute that defaults to None.
-By passing a Napari viewer to this parameter, the forward process will add intermediate images or centroids to the Napari viewer for easier debugging.
-Then after forward process finishes, we call :code:`viewer.show()` to display all added images
+2. integration of Napari.
+The function has an attribute :code:`context_args` that has a keyed item :code:`viewer_args` defaults to None.
+By passing a Napari viewer as :code:`viewer_args["viewer"]`, the function will add intermediate images or centroids to the Napari viewer for easier debugging.
+After the function returns, we can call :code:`viewer.show()` to display all added images

-3. intermediate result caching. :code:`CacheDirectory` class provides a hierarchical caching directory, where each :code:`forward()` call will either create a new directory or load from existing cache directory based on the :code:`cid` parameter passed to the function.
+3. intermediate result caching.
+It provides a hierarchical caching directory, where in a call to the function it will either create a new directory, or load from existing cache directory based on the :code:`cache_url` parameter in :code:`context_args` parameter

-Now we discuss how to define such a pipeline.
+Now we discuss how to define a process function

 Extending the Pipeline
 **********************